Shark Vertex Pro Lightweight Review

 Maintenance

 We enjoyed how simple this model was to clean.
 There are intuitive pictograms on the vacuum showing you how to place the filters, and almost everything on the vacuum, from the dustbin to the filters, was very easy to clean.
-All you have to do is wet the filter until the water runs clear and let it dry for 24 hours, and you'll be ready to clean again.
+All you have to do is wet the filter until the water runs clear and let it dry fully, and you'll be ready to clean again.

 Uphostery & Attachments